NBISweden/sda-cli/README.md

 The main functionalities of this tool are explained in the following sections.

-Users unfamiliar with using a command line tools in a terminal window, may find the contents of [this article](https://ftpdocs.broadcom.com/cadocs/0/CA%20ARCserve%20%20Backup%2015-ENU/Bookshelf_Files/HTML/CMD_Ref/command_line_syntax_characters.htm) and [this](https://medium.com/@jaewei.j.w/how-to-read-man-page-synopsis-3408e7fd0e42) helpful.
+Users unfamiliar with using command line tools in a terminal window, may find the contents of [this article](https://ftpdocs.broadcom.com/cadocs/0/CA%20ARCserve%20%20Backup%2015-ENU/Bookshelf_Files/HTML/CMD_Ref/command_line_syntax_characters.htm) and [this](https://medium.com/@jaewei.j.w/how-to-read-man-page-synopsis-3408e7fd0e42) helpful.